GingerGeneste/bring2lite/README.md

 ## About the modifications
 My contributions are as follows (checked if already done):
-- [x] Removed the GUI as this is a lot of overhad
+- [x] Removed the GUI as this is a lot of overhead
 - [ ] Update the way log files are written (escape ',')
 - [ ] Make the code a module